SAI1813q/Microsoft-Sentinel-SOC-Lab/Architecture/README.md

 ---

 ## 📖 Project Overview
-This project replicates a production enterprise security operations setup.
+This project simulates an enterprise security operations environment.
 It deploys vulnerable honeypot virtual machines with exposed administrative endpoints to capture live brute-force traffic, streams logs using the Azure Monitor Agent (AMA), consolidates data into a central Log Analytics Workspace, and handles threat analytics and response automation via Microsoft Sentinel and Microsoft Defender XDR.

 ---